-The company believes that none of the above standards that have come into effect have impacted on the financial statements for the year ended 31 December 2020.
+The directors believe that the new standard that has come into effect has not had an impact on the financial statements of the Company for the year ended 31 December 2021.

 Standards issued but not yet effective

 The new and amended standards and interpretation that are issued, but not yet effective, up to the date of issuance of the financial statements are disclosed below.
 The company intends to adopt the new and amended standards and interpretations, if applicable, when they become effective.